Singular equivalences and homological conjectures: Homological conjectures and invariants of singular equivalences

 Quasi-hereditary algebras were motivated by describing the highest weight category of semisimple Lie algebras.
-For more information on quasi-hereditary algebras, we refer to \cite{xicc} and the references therein.
-The following lemma not only generalizes a result in~\cite[Theorem 1.1(2)]{xz-LAA}, but also reprove Theorem \ref{thm-2}(3).
+For more information on quasi-hereditary algebras, we refer to a recent survey \cite{xicc} and the references therein.
+The following lemma generalizes a result in~\cite[Theorem 1.1(2)]{xz-LAA}.

 \begin{Lem} For $c\in M_n(R)$, let $S:=S_n(c,R)$ and $C$ be the Cartan matrix of $S$.
 Then

 $(1)$ $\det(C)= $ \\

 $(2)$ The following are equivalent: